 It has been said that it’s hard to tell the difference between a visionary and someone who is hallucinating.
-Nine years in, we love our trajectory.
+Ten years in, we love our trajectory.
 We started K-5th and have been adding a grade per year since 2009.
-The 2017-18 school year is our first year with a 12th grade and our first graduating class.
+The 2017-18 school year was our first year with a 12th grade and our first graduating class.
 We currently have a dozen alumni.

 JECA is a school unlike anything most people have seen before.
 We are based on a distinctly Christian foundation while, at the same time, strongly committed to the classical model of education.
 It’s the education we all wish we had when we were in school.
 We strongly recommend that our friends and partners learn more about what we are doing.
 This website is a great place to start.

 Is this education going to make a difference in these students?

 Absolutely.
 We are persuaded by results we see from other good classical schools that this sort of school produces excellent academic results.
 At the same time, we wish to make it clear that this is just a foothold.
 We are all still learning, and while this model and culture will make a strong impression on our children, it is not going to impact our children nearly as much as it will as if they reproduce this model with their children and those children with their children.
 We seek to have a multi-generational vision in every part of our thinking.

 Ok.
 Every few years the Cardus Institute and Notre Dame team up to produce a Life Outcomes Report of alumni ages 24-42 from public, private, private Christian, homeschool, and Catholic schools.
 In 2019, the study included students from classical, Christian schools for the first time.
 The findings are exceptionally affirming.
 You can read more here.

 The school day is from 8am-3pm.
 For occasional half-days, dismissal is at 11:30am.

 Do you serve hot lunch?